Excelon-Capital/excelon-docs/_docs/technical-guides/email-setup.md

     ![Gmail setup step 3](/assets/gmail-setup-image-3.png)

+6. Gmail will send a confirmatory email to your Excelon email address.
+Log in to another email client to retrieve this email.
+Click the link in the email to confirm your email address.
+For help with logging in to another email client, see the [Other email clients](#other-email-clients) section.

-6. Navigate back to the *Accounts and Import* tab and click **Add a mail account**.
+7. Navigate back to the *Accounts and Import* tab and click **Add a mail account**.

     ![Gmail setup step 4](/assets/gmail-setup-image-4.png)

-7. Enter your provided Excelon email address and click **Next**.
+8. Enter your provided Excelon email address and click **Next**.

     ![Gmail setup step 5](/assets/gmail-setup-image-5.png)

-8. You might see the following prompt.
+9. You might see the following prompt.
 Just click **Next**.

     ![Gmail setup step 6](/assets/gmail-setup-image-6.png)

-9. Type `pop3.purelymail.com` into the *POP Server* field.
+10. Type `pop3.purelymail.com` into the *POP Server* field.
 Select `995` as the port.
 Enter your provided Excelon email address and password.
 Check "*Leave a copy of retrieved message on the server.*" and "*Always use a secure connection (SSL) when retrieving mail*".
 You are free to check or not check the other options.
 Click **Add Account**.

-10. You are all good to go!
+11. You are all good to go!
 When you are composing an email, make sure to select your Excelon email in the "*From*" field.
 You will only be able to do this from the Gmail account you were logged into when performing these steps.

 ### Other email clients